-STOP 11: The small valley (image to right, view northeast) is the location of a minor fault.
+STOP 11: The small valley (image to right, view northeast) is the location of a minor fault in the crystal tuff (Zlvx).
 Faults are cracks, or a series of cracks (fault zone), where rocks on opposite sides have moved relative to each other, which is also known as fault displacement.
-Fracturing of rock along a fault allows erosion to more easily create a valley.
-Sometimes, one of the hardest things to determine in the field is the direction of displacement along a fault because they are eroded.
-Faults like this often represent places where magmas intruded to form dikes, like at Stops 5, 8, and 9.
+Fracturing of rock along the fault allowed erosion to more easily create a valley.
+Sometimes, one of the hardest things to determine in the field is the direction of displacement along a fault because they are eroded and not visible.
+Faults like this often represent places where later magmas intruded to form dikes, like at Stops 5, 8, and 9.
 Faults have a pattern to them, often running in parallel sets, as do the dolerite dikes.